 But the books I love best, by far, are the books of the Bible.
 One reason I love the Bible so much, apart from the fact that it is all about Jesus and the way of salvation, is that it deals with reality.
 Not only are the people, the events, the places, the history, real; there is real hope in the Bible.
 It tells us of real people, some of whom were evil and others who were good.
 It warns us of the pitfalls of life, and of hell which awaits those who resist God; and especially it gives us hope that death is not necessarily the end – that by trusting in Jesus, death is the gateway to eternal life and immortality.
 It uses real people to show us these things.
 And in all this it assures us that God is real.
 And there is no need of cyber machines to keep our dead or dying bodies alive in some form; the Bible promises the believer that they receive a new (spiritual) heart in this life with which we may worship God through Christ; and when Jesus returns, Christians will be raised from their graves and given new, resurrection bodies, and be caught up to meet with Jesus in the air, to be with him for eternity.
 We will not be zombies such as those in Warhammer 40,000, encased and preserved in machines; we will be the saints of God, worshipping and enjoying him forever, in fullness of life and joy, in a completely new body.
 It will be life as God intended it to be.

-“So also is the resurrection of the dead.
-It is sown in corruption; it is raised in incorruption: It is sown in dishonour; it is raised in glory: it is sown in weakness, it is raised in power: It is sown a natural body; it is raised a spiritual body….Now this I say, brethren, that flesh and blood cannot inherit the kingdom of God; neither doth corruption inherit incorruption” (1 Cor 15:42-44, 50).
+“So it is with the resurrection of the dead.
+What is sown is perishable, what is raised is imperishable.
+It is sown in dishonor; it is raised in glory.
+It is sown in weakness, it is raised in power.
+It is sown a physical body, it is raised a spiritual body….What I am saying, brothers and sisters, is this: flesh and blood cannot inherit the kingdom of God, nor does the perishable inherit the imperishable” (1 Cor 15:42-44, 50).